puppetlabs/puppet-docs/source/guides/modules.markdown

 ## Naming

-Module names may contain letters, numbers, and underscores, and their first character must be a lowercase letter or a number.
-(Prior to Puppet 0.24.6, module and class names could not begin with numbers.)
-That is, module names are subject to the same restrictions that apply to class names, with the added restriction that they cannot contain the namespace separator (`::`).
+Module names should be restricted to lowercase alphanumeric characters and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
+That is, module names are subject to the same restrictions that apply to class names, with the added restriction that they cannot contain the namespace separator (`::`), as modules cannot be nested.

-Module and class names may also include dashes, but as this prevents their variables from being externally accessed, it is not recommended.
-When declaring classes, class and module names are treated case-insensitively.

-If you prefer regular expressions, all of the above can be summarized by saying module names must match the expression `[a-z0-9][a-zA-Z0-9_-]*`, and should probably match the expression `[a-z0-9][a-z0-9_]*`.

-Modules cannot be nested.
+Although some names that violate these restrictions currently work, using them is not recommended.

 The module name `site` is reserved for local use and should not be used in modules meant for distribution.

 # Internal Organisation